burhanuguz/advanced-argocd-gitops/ReadMe.md

 docker exec -it master-control-plane bash -c "KUBECONFIG=${kindconfig} /root/argocd cluster add --name cluster-2 --insecure kubernetes-admin-2@cluster-2 --yes"
 ```

-- Now, you can log in to ArgoCD and refresh the Application Set object there.
+- Now, you can log in to ArgoCD and refresh the Application Set object.
 You will see that applications will be deployed.

 ![3](https://user-images.githubusercontent.com/59168275/193477580-5e6e1021-7392-4ef2-941b-aa303f1e70d4.gif)

 ## Summary

 In summary, you can add numerous clusters in mono/multi mix git repositories and manage them with the vault plugin as well.
-I absolutely recommend you to have one vault backed for the master cluster, and put cluster credentials and other keyVault secrets to the vault as well.
+I absolutely recommend you have one vault backed for the master cluster, and put cluster credentials and other keyVault secrets into the vault as well.
 Apply those credentials and secrets via Vault, and you will never need to redefine it even if you lose the clusters because you already defined it and manage it via GitOps :)
 Also, you can manage even Cilium, OPA, service mesh, and other tools via ArgoCD.

-You can separate Vaults, and each apps repo's for each cluster you want to deploy.
-You can create ArgoCD projects declare it in *-argo-cd.yaml files.
+You can separate Vaults, and each app repo for each cluster you want to deploy.
+You can create ArgoCD projects and declare them in *-argo-cd.yaml files.
 You would give access to very few resources in that project.
 And inside of the *-argo-cd.yaml, you can declare another repo that application developers would use.
 Application developers can add their manifests or values yaml and can't create resources they are not allowed to.
-You could make it in an automated way and keep clusters state in main repo only, and get the values outside of that repo.
+You could make it in automated way and keep clusters state in the main repo only, and get the values outside of that repo.

 Helm local/remote charts with external value deployments + Kubernetes Manifests Deployments + With/Without Vault Plugins and you can dig into one app of a cluster at any time.